Letztes Update: 01. Juni 2025

 Antwort der Redaktion

-One of the most talked-about OLED TV drawbacks is the risk of burn-in.
-Burn-in occurs when static images are displayed for prolonged periods, causing permanent discoloration on the screen.
-If you often watch channels with static logos or play video games with fixed HUDs, this might be a concern.
+One of the most significant OLED TV drawbacks is the risk of burn-in.
+This occurs when static images are displayed for extended periods, leaving a permanent shadow or ghost image on the screen.
+If you watch channels with static logos or play video games with fixed HUDs, this could be a concern.

 OLED TVs can consume more power than LED TVs, especially when displaying bright images.
-If energy efficiency is a priority for you, this could be a potential drawback to consider.
+This could lead to higher electricity bills over time.
+If energy efficiency is a priority for you, this is another OLED TV drawback to consider.

 Last updated 3 mins ago